C-Rebiro/C-Rebiro/README.md

 - 👋 Hi, I’m @C-Rebiro
-- 👀 I’m interested in learning more about software development
+- 👀 I’m interested in learning more about web development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me chrisrebiro02@gmail.com